 What makes Donald Trump tick?

-As the 2016 U.S. Presidential Election heats up, people are questioning the candidates' temperaments to be Commander In Chief.
+This post was originally created during the time of the 2016 U.S. Presidential Election.
+As the 2020 U.S. Presidential Election heats up, people again are questioning the candidates’ temperaments to be Commander In Chief.

 The Enneagram is a highly effective personality typing system.
-There are 9 personality styles, or "ennea-types."
+There are nine personality styles.
+Click here to learn more about the Enneagram generally, and the Living Enneagram approach in particular.

 8s tend to believe deep down that they are all-good, that their perspective is the one truth or the only true way.
 Meanwhile, 8s tend to relish in being bad on the outside: the rebellious one, the politically incorrect, the vigilante.
 (1s are the exact opposite: believing they are bad inside while striving to be good on the outside.)